 Careers in Scientific Communication

-A degree in scientific communication can lead to a diverse number of career paths in fields such as journalism, physical or biological science, environment, nutrition, medicine, engineering, veterinary science, biomedical technology, or any other science-related industry.
+An undergraduate or graduate degree in scientific communication can lead to a diverse number of career paths in fields such as journalism, physical or biological science, environment, nutrition, medicine, engineering, veterinary science, biomedical technology, or any other science-related industry.
 Graduates might pursue career opportunities with a wide range of employers, including national laboratories, universities, state and federal agencies, online media publishers, newspapers and journals, museums, television and radio stations, and more.

-With their knowledge of a scientific field and strategic communication practices, professionals with a graduate education in scientific communication can help the general public better understand complicated subject matter in science and beyond.
+With their knowledge of a scientific field and strategic communication practices, professionals with a formal education in scientific communication can help the general public better understand complicated subject matter in science and beyond.
 Whether creating stories that reach large audiences through mass media, or working in social research to survey how communities think about local scientific issues, professionals in the field explore and consider how people engage with scientific discourse in order to deliver informative messages as effectively as possible.
 Below is a list of potential careers for graduates of a scientific communication program to consider:

 - Science Journalist/Writer: Science writers typically work in communication roles both in and outside the journalism industry.
 They research and tell science-related stories through a variety of materials, such as websites, news releases, social media posts, and investigative reports.
 Their other duties might include coordinating with editors and communication directors to manage editorial calendars, identifying new story ideas, or analyzing and tracking content performance.